EC-labs/cec-tutorials/k8s/README.md

 watch kubectl get pods
 ```

-We can also check thet state of our job with:
+We can also check the state of our job with:
 ```bash
 kubectl get jobs
 ```